chuacw/CWEthGasMon/ReleaseNotes/README.md

 * Configure which log provider to use (There's only one choice now)
 * Specifies the URL to be used for the database client to connect to the database server.

-It has the following modules:
+The solution has the following logical modules:

 * GasProvider
 * LogProvider